 - Cost and how to pay

 It will cost non-Hampshire residents £5 each visit to dispose of waste at a Hampshire HWRC.
-The charge may be paid by cash or card.
+The charge may be paid by card only.
 A receipt is available on request.

 The charge covers the cost of providing the service and the cost of disposal.
 This will contribute to the amount it costs to dispose of the waste brought to HWRCs by non-Hampshire residents.

 - Permits for vans and large trailers